docarray/docarray/docs/user_guide/intro.md

 ## Install DocArray

-To install `DocArray` to follow this user guide, you can use the following command:
+To install `DocArray`, you can use the following command:

 ```console
 pip install "docarray[full]"
 ```

-This will install the main dependencies of `DocArray` and will work will all the supported data modalities.
+This will install the main dependencies of `DocArray` and will work with all the supported data modalities.

 !!! note
     To install a very light version of `DocArray` with only the core dependencies, you can use the following command: